Long persistence of localization in a disordered anharmonic chain beyond the atomic limit

 \subsection{Proof of Proposition \ref{thm: integrability} and Proposition \ref{thm: local approx}}

-Let $\{Z_I(x)\}$ be a $Z$-collection in the sense of Definition~\ref{def: Z collection}.
-As displayed in \eqref{eq: form of Z(x)}, $Z_I(x)$ is a sum over $1\le d \le m$ and $1\le r \le \Const_1$.
-Since the number of terms in these sums is bounded by a constant, it is enough to prove Propositions \ref{thm: integrability} and \ref{thm: local approx} for each given value of $d,r$ separately.
+As displayed in \eqref{eq: form of Z(x)}, $Z_I(x)$ is a sum over $r$ terms, with $r\le m$.
+Since we treat $m$ as a constant, it is enough to prove Propositions \ref{thm: integrability} and \ref{thm: local approx} for each given value of $r$ separately.
 In addition, we will restrict ourselves to the case $I=\Z$ and $x=0$.
-Proving the results for finite intervals $I$ and arbitrary values of $x\in I$ would be cumbersome due to boundary effects but follows precisely the same lines.
-For simplicity, we will omit $I,x=0,d,r$ from most of our notation and work with
+Proving the results for finite intervals $I\subset\Z$ and arbitrary values of $x\in I$ would be cumbersome due to boundaries but follows precisely the same lines.
+For simplicity, we will omit $I,x=0,r$ from most of our notation and work with

-where the second expression enters only in the proof of Proposition~\ref{thm: local approx}.
+with $\ell\in\N^*$.
+The second expression enters only in the proof of Proposition~\ref{thm: local approx}.

 Given $\ell \in \N^*$, let us define the smallest level spacing $\Delta_\ell$ of $\mathcal H_{\Lambda_\ell}$: